collective/collective.microdata.contentlisting/README.rst

 Limitation and know issues
 ==========================

-This package is a bit experimental (this is why is not part of the installation of ``collective.microdata.core``) and it overrides a couple of Plone views:
+This package is a bit experimental and it overrides a couple of Plone views:

 * "Standard view" (``folder_listing``)
 * "Summary view" (``folder_summary_view``)

+Also:

-Also (right now) those views can't be used anymore for full objects (only brains).
+ * (right now) those views can't be used anymore for full objects (only brains).

-The problem there is that we need to display contents inside folders in a different way for providing different microdata information.
+ * this is not working on Plone site root (original views will be loaded).

 How to extend
 =============